zer0Kerbal/ProbiTronics/readme.md

 * SP-1 - reusable sample probe for bringing samples back to Kerbin.
 * LA-1m and LA-2m - Leg Adapter give you ability to use stock legs on longer engines.
 * RB-721 - more than just a rover body
+* Service Modules
+* Mk0
-* SM MkI
+  * 0.625m
-  * Service Module for Command Pod MkI
+  * Command Pod Mk I
+* MkI
+  * 1.25m
-* SM MkII
+* MkII
+  * 2.5m
-  * Service Module for Command Pod Mk I and Command pod MK1-3
+  * Command pod MK1-3
+* MkIII
-* RU-1m and RU-2m
+  * 3.75m
+  * thermometer sensor
+  * barameter sensor
+* Probe Reusability Stack
+  * 0.3125m, 0.625m 1.25m, 2.5m, 3.75m
   * probe, decoupler and parachute compartment in one
-  * With these parts you can make your 1m and 2m stock rocket much more reusable
+  * With these parts you can make your rocket much more reusable
 * Ball Probe
   * small probe for taking data from planets atmosphere
   * Science: